|Co-operation in the field of Research and Technology|

 |February 2005||Secretary of State for European Affairs Didier Donfut|

 Belgium was the first NATO country to participate in the Baltic air-policing mission in 2004.
-Belgium is one of the countries that have participated the most in safeguarding the Baltic airspace, having sent their forces to missions in Ämari (in the first half of 2016 and in the second half of 2017) as well as in Šiuliai in Lithuania.
+Belgium is one of the countries that have participated the most in safeguarding the Baltic airspace, having sent their forces to missions in Ämari (in the first half of 2016 and in the second half of 2017) as well as to the Šiuliai air force base in Lithuania.

-On January 1st, 2017 Belgium joined the NATO Cooperative Cyber Defence Centre of Excellence (K5) in Tallinn.
+On 1 January 2017 Belgium joined the NATO Cooperative Cyber Defence Centre of Excellence in Tallinn.

-The defence co-operation between Estonia and Belgium has been focused on the navy (the BALTRON project) and on mines countermeasures.
-In addition, the Estonian Navy has for years already trained officers in the Belgian naval mine warfare school EGUERMIN, which is a NATO Centre of Excellence in that field.
-The regular participation of Belgian naval vessels in Estonia-led mines countermeasures operations (OPEN SPIRIT and MCOPEST) is also worth mentioning.
+The defence cooperation between Estonia and Belgium has been focused on the navy (the BALTRON project) and on mines countermeasures.
+In addition, the Estonian Navy has for years trained officers in the Belgian naval mine warfare school EGUERMIN, which is a NATO Centre of Excellence in that field.
+Belgian naval vessels participate in Estonia-led mines countermeasures operations (OPEN SPIRIT) on a regular basis.

 Belgium has actively participated in Estonian military exercises and competitions.
-The cooperation in the field of air defence is also developing.
+Cooperation in the field of air defence is also developing.

-Belgium is continuously among the top 20 trading partners of Estonia.
-In 2017 trade with Belgium grew by 3% compared to the year before, making it Estonia´s 16th trading partner with a 1,8% share of the foreign trade turnover.
+Belgium continues to rank among the top 20 trading partners of Estonia.
+In 2017 trade with Belgium grew by 3% compared to the year before, making it Estonia’s 16th trading partner with a 1.8% share of the foreign trade turnover.
 Export fell by 1% and import increased by 7%.
-Belgium was 15th among Estonia´s export partners and 14th among the country´s import partners.
+Belgium was 15th among Estonia’s export partners and 14th among the country’s import partners.